maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/21-marin-county-registrar-of-voters/all-elections/en/ways-to-vote/vote-early-in-person.md

 You can vote in person starting **Monday, May 7, through Election Day, Tuesday, June 5**.

-Weekdays: Monday through Fridays from 8 AM to 4:30 PM (May be closed Monday, May 28, for Memorial Day.)
+Weekdays: Mondays through Fridays from 8 AM to 4:30 PM (May be closed Monday, May 28, for Memorial Day.)

 Also open on Election Day, **Tuesday, June 5**, from 7 AM to 8 PM.